Downey among 11 cities honored with Helen Putnam Award for Excellence

 DOWNEY – The cities of Downey and Norwalk are among 11 municipalities statewide recognized by the League of California Cities with the prestigious 2025 Helen Putnam Award for Excellence, honoring innovation and community impact across California.

-City officials said Downey’s recognition reflects the city’s growing leadership in regional partnerships that promote education and community engagement.
+Officials with the League of California Cities said Downey’s recognition reflects the city’s growing leadership in regional partnerships that promote education and community engagement.
 City of STEM has included events at local schools, community centers, and libraries, helping introduce thousands of children and families to interactive science experiences.

 Norwalk was also recognized, earning the award in the Public Safety category for its Teen Alliance Program, which empowers local youth ages 13–18 through leadership development and community service.
 The program offers volunteer opportunities, monthly meetings, and skill-building projects that strengthen civic responsibility while supporting local causes.